DrewEdgette/AlternatingRectangularSpiral/README.md

 # AlternatingRectangularSpiral
-An rectangular spiral that alternates directions for python turtle
+An rectangular spiral that alternates directions for python turtle.